 The Stone Fireplace Project Steps

-We picked out our barn wood mantle from an old farm’s barn.
+To make this stone fireplace with barn wood mantel, we picked out our barn wood mantle from an old farm’s barn.
 It came from a barn that was built in the 1800s.
 This mantel is beautiful and quite unique.

 We next made our own DIY concrete hearth. (more on the DIY process coming soon) I love the way the concrete looks!